ofpiyush/messaging/README.md

-# Messaging
+# Daakia

-This is a Working Draft of the Intent, Scope, Concepts, Specification, and Components of Messaging (working name TBD).
+This is a Working Draft of the Intent, Scope, Concepts, Specification, and Components of Daakia.

 ## History